Office Hours Fall Quarter 2022

 Check Emergency Resources for small emergency grants and short-term loans available to help students through emergency situations.
-The rule limiting students to one emergency grant or loan per academic year has been lifted.
+The rule limiting students to one emergency grant or loan per academic year is on a case by case basis.

 If you’re having financial difficulty, contact the Financial Aid Office right away.
 If you or your family has lost income, you may be eligible for additional aid.
 Email your concerns and questions to email@example.com.